-Now that LGBT couples can marry in any state, has estate planning become less important for them?
-While a LGBT spouse will now have certain rights and privileges he or she may not have previously enjoyed (priorities to inheritances, etc.), the need for estate planning still exists.
-The reasons for planning for LGBT couples are the same as those for traditional married couples: (1) disability planning, (2) probate avoidance, (3) privacy, (4) asset protection, and (5) the ability to control the disposition of their estates upon the death of the first spouse as well as on the death of the surviving spouse.
+Now that LGBTQ couples can marry in any state, has estate planning become less important for them?
+While a LGBTQ spouse will now have certain rights and privileges he or she may not have previously enjoyed (priorities to inheritances, etc.), the need for estate planning still exists.
+The reasons for planning for LGBTQ couples are the same as those for traditional married couples: (1) disability planning, (2) probate avoidance, (3) privacy, (4) asset protection, and (5) the ability to control the disposition of their estates upon the death of the first spouse as well as on the death of the surviving spouse.

 A health care document, (whether it is known as a health care power of attorney, advance health care directive or health care proxy), is important to give the spouse (or designated third party) the power to make heath care, residency, visitation, and burial decisions for an incapacitated spouse.

 A durable power of attorney for property and financial matters provides the spouse (or designated third party) the ability to speak with creditors, government agencies, and other institutions when the incapacitated spouse no longer has the ability to do so.
 In certain circumstances, it also allows the spouse (or designated third party) to access bank accounts and manage finances when the incapacitated spouse no longer has the ability to do so.
 A funded revocable living trust allows for a smooth transition in the administration of the trust upon the incapacity of the creator of the trust, commonly referred to as the trustor, settlor, or grantor of the trust.